 Half Marathon Advanced - L4

-Welcome to the 1/2 advanced plan!
+Welcome to the Half Marathon Advanced plan!

 I’ve designed this for anyone who has run a half and looking to step up and set a PB.